PremKumarAK47/CoreJava/README.md

 ## Types Of Inheritance In Java -:

-In Java, inheritance is a mechanism that allows one class to inherit properties (methods and fields) from another class.
+In Java, Inheritance is a mechanism that allows one class to inherit properties (methods and fields) from another class.
 There are five types of inheritance in Java:

 - **Single inheritance:** Single inheritance is the most common type of inheritance in which a subclass inherits properties from a single superclass.
 In other words, there is only one parent class for the subclass.